 - The underlying third-party claim has no merit and/or results in no liability.

 - There is no dispute over indemnification for a direct claim (e.g., when the parent company has outside counsel submit its claim for indemnification and claims fees for preparation of the claim).

 - The claim is not subject to indemnification under the terms of the merger agreement.

-According to the 2015 SRS Acquiom M&A Claims Study, 14% of all claims relate to the buyer looking to recover fees and expenses incurred in connection with the issue rather than losses related to the issue itself.
+According to the 2022 SRS Acquiom M&A Claims Study, 27% of all indemnification claims relate to the buyer looking to recover fees and expenses incurred in connection with the issue rather than losses related to the issue itself.
 Therefore, these scenarios are not uncommon.
 These requests for reimbursement of fees can be difficult for selling shareholders to accept intellectually because shareholders may not understand why they need to pay for an attorney if, for instance, the claim is simply accepted or if no representation or warranty has been breached.
 In those situations, the sellers will either say that the attorney wasn’t necessary because there was no dispute or there is no indemnifiable issue.
 Buyers, on the other hand, may assert that they have spent real dollars on a matter related to the merger and should be made whole.